innolitics/rdm/rdm/init/documents/software_plan.md

 If the software system's safety classification is not level C (the highest), you may delete this section.

+To the extent possible, checking against these standards should be performed in an automated fashion (e.g., using a linter which is run on a git-commit hook){% if system.auditor_notes %} [5.1.4]{% endif %}.

 {% if system.auditor_notes %}[This section fulfills 5.1.4.c]{% endif %}
 {% endblock %}